kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     rules                                       |    5
     5 files changed, 520 insertions(+), 1 deletion(-)

-Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to deconstruct it; `changelog` should only ever change in it own commit.
+Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to split it; `changelog` should only ever change in it own commit.
 You should still look over commits to make sure, but this is a dead giveaway.

 Another giveaway would be a commit named `Import patches-unapplied version 1.2.3ubuntu4 to ubuntu/cosmic-proposed`, where it's applying from an ubuntu source rather than a debian one (in this case `ubuntu4`).

-If there are no commits to deconstruct, simply [add the deconstruct tag](#tag-deconstructed) and [move on](#prepare-the-logical-view).
+If there are no commits to split, simply [add the split tag](#tag-split) and [move on](#prepare-the-logical-view).

 #### Identify logical changes